About Academic Enrichment

 UM is a member of ISEP, which allows students to spend a semester, year, or summer abroad at one of ISEP's 172 member institutions in 54 foreign countries.
 ISEP offers reciprocal exchanges in which UM students pay tuition, room and board at UM, yet attend an ISEP member institution abroad.
 This creates a space for an international student to attend UM.
 To participate in ISEP-Direct programs, students generally pay a program fee covering tuition, room and board through UM to ISEP.

 Through UM's Faculty-Directed Programs, student groups led by UM professors explore the cultures, languages, literatures, and history of other countries, earning credits toward their degrees at UM.

 Every year, over 100 UM students present their research and creative scholarship at the annual University of Montana Conference on Undergraduate Research (UMCUR) which meets in mid-April and is free and open to the public.
 The call for papers and online submission forms can be found on our website, as well as links to information on how to conduct research in various disciplines and on best practices for presenting your research.
-One superb feature is a PowerPoint template for making professional posters.

 Students seeking engagement in undergraduate research and creative activities and scholarships are welcome to drop by the Davidson Honors College (DHC) - no appointment is needed, students may just walk into the DHC main office and say, "I would like to discuss undergraduate research opportunities."
 We will set up an appointment for students to talk with a DHC academic advisor or the DHC Dean.